ResearchComputingServices/parallel-computing/_episodes/07-matlab-tips.md

 ## Vectorization

-Instead of using a for-loop on individual (scalar) values, if the data for each loop iteration can be stored in a matrix or vector, then victimization is an option.
-Matlab has operations that perform a computation on each element in a matrix.
-For example, the ~.*~ element-wise operator will multiply each element of an array with the matching element.
+As previously discussed, vectorized operations perform computation on each element in a matrix.
+For example, the `.*` element-wise operator will multiply each element of an array with the matching element.
+Using vectorization where possible can help to speed up your code.

-One big benefit of vectorization is that Matlab will automatically parallelize certain large operations

-*Show parallel_slow.m example*

 For reference, see [https://www.mathworks.com/help/matlab/matlab_prog/vectorization.html](https://www.mathworks.com/help/matlab/matlab_prog/vectorization.html)